degustujacaistota/en/docs/_posts/2020-04-30-Villa_Gardena.md

 #### *Kimchi/fennel/nasturtium*

 Amuse-bouche, which perfectly suited our taste.
-Crunchy and sweet and sour. _4&nbsp;[eggplants]._
+Crunchy, sweet and sour. _4&nbsp;[eggplants]._
 <center><div style="width:50%">
 <img src="{{site.img_url}}/assets/img/posts/vg_am.jpg" alt="On a white plate are pieces of cabbage,
  dipped in oil and decorated with nasturtium leaves."